Boostry123/Book-Appointment/README.md

 # Book-Appointment

-Latest Updates: 1)Admins can now create custom appointments at any given day or time.
+<h1>Latest Updates: 1)Admins can now create custom appointments at any given day or time.</h1>

 Booking an appointment with a working database and a user/admin frielndly UI